pcharlan/pr-title-bug-example/README.md

 # pr-title-bug-example
 Repo to demonstrate a bug in PRs: when you edit the title, the original title is still offered as the merge title

 Sample edit to demonstrate bug.

+Another edit.